Glorious Lynx Review: HANDS-ON Experience

 All the switches also stayed in place when removing the keycaps.
 I didn’t have a single one get pulled out with its corresponding cap.

-RGB lighting worked fine and as expected.
+RGB lighting worked fine and as expected from the RGB slot.
 There was nothing significant to note in this aspect.

 Glorious Lynx Switches

-At the time of this writing, the Glorious Lynx switches cost ~$0.92 per switch for pre-lubed and ~$0.69 per switch for unlubed.
-This puts the pre-lubed switches in expensive territory and the unlubed switches in mid-range territory.
+At the time of this writing, the Glorious Lynx switches are in the Luxury range for pre-lubed and Premium range for unlubed.

 The pre-lubed switches are way too expensive for what they offer.
 The value definitely isn’t there.